 Whilst waiting to hear back from HO, we used our resources and applied for help where we could to alleviate some of the symptoms of poverty.
 Along with food boxes we applied for a Discretionary Housing Payment from the council towards his rent and were pleased to receive a contribution of £100 p/m.
 We also received a 'gift' of £100 for help with electric from Acts 435.

 At the end of June we heard that HO would carry out a review of his case.
 After a bit more 'toing and froing' we finally got word at the end of July that he could view a property in nearby Bury St Edmunds.
 We took him over to visit the house at the beginning of August; his rent will cost £425 p/m saving him a massive £273 p/m and this includes heating and water.
 On 20th August, Alex collected his keys for his new home.

-It's been quite a journey for Alex and has taken 14 visits to our Resource Centre, 11 food boxes, a visit ti Burty St Edmunds (plus visits to his former landlord in Haverhill) and many phone calls but after almost 4 months o the day he is i a much better position; an affordable rent and he should not require any more food and has a good chance of keeping himself out of poverty!
+It's been quite a journey for Alex which resulted in 14 visits to our Resource Centre, 11 food boxes, a visit to Bury St Edmunds (plus visits to his former landlord in Haverhill) and many phone calls.
+Happily, after almost 4 months he is in a much better position; with affordable rent he should not require any more foodbank boxes, and hopefully, has a good chance of keeping himself out of poverty!

 Alex said of the support he's received from REACH:

 "If it wasn't for REACH and the food bank I don't know what I would have done as I couldn't afford to get any food.
 Ann has helped me so much and I am very thankful for all her help in getting me my new flat"